TelenorStartIoT/mic-workshops/docs/content/_index.md

 > **Update 31.
 October 2018:** The API workshops and Arduino sections have been switched.

 > **Update 26.
-October 2018:** I've added a guide to provision a device in the App Board and how to connect an Arduino MKR NB 1500 using NB-IoT with the open telenor.iot APN.
+October 2018:** Added a guide to provision a device in the App Board and how to connect an Arduino MKR NB 1500 using NB-IoT with the open telenor.iot APN.

 {{< note title="Feedback Wanted" >}}
 Please don't hesitate to contact me, submit PR's or ask for help on what is written here.